 The first thing to look for is the right instrument.

-You don’t necessarily need an absolute beginner instrument but probably should look in the advanced beginner or intermediate level range depending on your previous level.
+You don’t necessarily need an absolute beginner instrument.
+You probably should look in the advanced beginner or intermediate level range however depending on your previous level.

-You’ll want an instrument that is easy to play and responsive to your touch and sounds beautiful – all the elements necessary to encourage you along.
+You’ll want an instrument that is easy to play and responsive to your touch.
+You’ll also want one that and sounds makes a beautiful sound.
+All the elements necessary to encourage you along!

 Relearning Basic Techniques